+After you log into Imply Cloud, you will be presented with the main menu.
 Select "Manager" from the list of options.
-You'll be taken to the Clusters view.
+You will be taken to the Clusters view.

 In this view, click on the "New cluster" button in the top right hand corner.